tendersearls/tldr/README.md

 your tests each time a file is changed.
 To keep the output up-to-date and easy to scan, it will also clear your console before each run.

+Note that this feature requires you have [fswatch](https://github.com/emcrisostomo/fswatch) installed and on your `PATH`

 Here's what that might look like:

 ![tldr-watch](https://github.com/tendersearls/tldr/assets/79303/364f0e52-5596-49ce-a470-5eaeddd11f03)